Transverse Surgery on Knots in Contact 3-Manifolds

 Here, $F_{-X_n}$ and $F_{-Y_n}$ are the maps induced by reversing the orientation on the $4$-manifold cobordisms $X_n$ and $Y_n$, which are between $M_{g,n}$ and $M_{g,n+1}$, and $M_{g,n+1}$ and $M_{g,\infty}$, respectively.

-\begin{lem} $F_{-Y_n}:\hf(-M_{g,\infty}) \to \hf(-M_{g,n})$ is the $0$ map. \end{lem} \begin{proof} Recall that $M_{g,\infty}$ is the result of inadmissible tranvserse $2g-1$-surgery on the knot $K \subset M_g$ which is the binding of the open book $(\Sigma_g^1,\rm{id}_{\Sigma_g^1}).$ Let $K' \subset M_{g,\infty}$ denote the knot surgery dual to $K$, {\it ie.\ }the core of the surgery torus.
+\begin{lem} $F_{-Y_n}:\hf(-M_{g,\infty}) \to \hf(-M_{g,n})$ is the $0$ map. \end{lem} \begin{proof} Recall that $M_{g,\infty}$ is the result of inadmissible tranvserse $2g-1$-surgery on the knot $K \subset M_g$ which is the binding of the open book $(\Sigma_g^1,\rm{id}_{\Sigma_g^1}).$ Let $K' \subset M_{g,\infty}$ denote the knot surgery dual to $K$, \textit{ie.\@} the core of the surgery torus.
 Now, $Y_n$ is the cobordism from $M_{g,\infty}$ to $M_{g,n}$ given by some surgery on $K'$.

 Since $M_{g,\infty}$ is topologically $(2g-1)$-surgery on $K$, we see that $K'$ is a rationally null-homologous knot with a rational Seifert surface $\Sigma$ of genus $g$.
-In order to figure out what surgery on $K'$ will give us $M_{g,n}$, we look at the labeling of the Farey tessellation that results from doing inadmissible transverse $2g-1$-surgery on $K$ to get $M_{g,\infty}$.
+In order to figure out what surgery on $K'$ will give us $M_{g,n}$, we look at the labeling of the Farey graph that results from doing inadmissible transverse $2g-1$-surgery on $K$ to get $M_{g,\infty}$.
 By following the algorithm described in Section~\ref{sec:inadmissible OBD}, we see that after doing $2g-1$ surgery on the binding component $K$, West is labeled $2g-1$, East is labeled $\infty$, and the point that gets labeled $0$ is the point that on the standard labeling gets the label $1/(2g-1)$.